Building a Custom Windows OS Template

 About Disk Partition

-1. The custom template supports either a single partition or two partitions: an EFI/Boot partition and a system/data partition.
+1. A custom template needs either a single partition or two partitions: an EFI/Boot partition plus a combined system and data partition.

-3. An incorrect partition layout will break auto-resizing and machine naming.
+3. An incorrect partition layout will break disk auto-resizing and machine naming.

 Windows